solidjs-community/eslint-plugin-solid/README.md

 ### Manual Configuration

 If you don't want to use a preset, you can configure rules individually.
 Add the `"solid"` plugin, enable JSX with the parser options (or use the equivalent options for `@typescript-eslint/parser` or `@babel/eslint-parser`), and configure the rules you would like to use.
+Some rules have additional options you can set.

 ```json
 {